mitric-lab/programming_theochem/src/psets/pset_02.md

 ### Problem 2
 The steepest descent method is simple, but plagued by several problems, one of which is its oscillatory behavior.
-If the objective function has a minimum located in a elongated valley, even if we choose a sufficiently small step size (which means painfully slow convergence), steepest descent will still zig-zag towards the solution.
+If the objective function has a minimum located in an elongated valley, even if we choose a sufficiently small step size (which means painfully slow convergence), steepest descent will still zig-zag toward the solution.
 If the step size is too large, the method will either oscillate around the minimum or towards infinity.

 An oscillation in numerical algorithms can often be fixed by introducing